Tuesday, June 30, 2015

 WHAT I LOVE ABOUT THIS FILM

 What Happened, Miss Simone? is gratifying on many levels.
-As someone who knew of Nina Simone, but next to nothing about her, this look at her life is quite revelatory.
+As someone who knew of Nina Simone but next to nothing about her, this look at her life is quite revelatory.
 Hats off to director Liz Garbus (Love, Marilyn) for mounting such a clear-eyed portrait of a legendary icon.
 I also like that it’s a fairly straightforward documentary.
-Eschewing the contemporary trend toward visual gimmickry and the overuse of showy graphics, What Happened, Miss Simone? deals with its subject in a direct, head-on manner complementary to the great woman herself.
-Neither hagiography nor hatchet-job, What Happened, Miss Simone? is merely honest.
+Eschewing the contemporary trend toward visual gimmickry and the overuse of showy graphics, What Happened, Miss Simone? deals with its subject in a direct, head-on manner, complementary to the great woman herself.
+Neither hagiography nor hatchet job, What Happened, Miss Simone? is merely honest.
 Honest in a way that ultimately proves very real and very moving.

 What Happened, Miss Simone? has some exceptional interview footage

-*Scary side-note (make that terrifying): Sobering and sad how so much of the film's difficult-to-watch violent footage from the 60s Civil Rights Movement looks like just America in 2015.
+*Scary side-note (make that terrifying): Sobering and sad how so much of the film's difficult-to-watch violent footage from the '60s Civil Rights Movement looks like just America in 2015.

 THE STUFF OF FANTASY

-Although running a brisk 100 minutes, a major asset of What Happened, Miss Simone? is the amount of time it allocated to footage of Simone performing.
+Although running a brisk 100 minutes, a major asset of What Happened, Miss Simone? is the amount of time it allocates to footage of Simone performing.
 Her voice has mesmerized me for years, but it's truly a remarkable experience watching her in action.
 She's electric and unpredictable.
 I especially got a charge out of a bit of concert footage showing Simone stopping mid-song to point to and shout authoritatively at someone in the audience, "Hey, girl, sit down!" followed by a loooong unbroken stare and a second demand, "Sit DOWN!"
 Following a satisfied nod of the head signifying either the patron's compliance or execution, Simone calmly resumes the song at the exact point she left off.

 THE STUFF OF DREAMS